 Calculate ideal body weight using the Devine Formula.

-The Ideal Weight Calculator helps you determine a healthy target weight based on your height and gender using four scientifically validated formulas: Devine, Robinson, Miller, and Hamwi.
-Understanding your ideal body weight (IBW) is essential for setting realistic fitness goals, assessing health risks, and planning effective weight management strategies.
+The Ideal Weight Calculator helps you determine a healthy target weight based on your height and biological gender using four clinically and scientifically validated formulas — Devine, Robinson, Miller, and Hamwi.
+Originally developed in the 1960s to 1980s for clinical applications such as medication dosing and anesthesia calculations, these ideal body weight (IBW) formulas have become valuable reference points for anyone pursuing optimal health.
+Understanding your IBW range is essential for setting realistic fitness goals, assessing health risks, and planning effective weight management strategies.

 Devine Formula (1974) — Most Common